 - allow you to get prepared for the following day (so you don’t have to do it all in the morning)

-- your kids will benefit from their own evening and pre-bedtime routine which is incorporated into yours (not just squeezed in between everything else) and,
+- your kids (if you have them) will benefit from their own evening and pre-bedtime routine which is incorporated into yours (not just squeezed in between everything else) and,

-- you can get your mind and body calm and relaxed for a peaceful night’s sleep ahead (as long as the baby lets you).
+- you can get your mind and body calm and relaxed for a peaceful night’s sleep ahead.

 Check out this post for some helpful pointers to a great evening routine…